 Detailed notes from the mid 1950’s show that No. 60124 was used a lot on East Coast expresses, including a number of named trains.
 An up express was hauled from Edinburgh on 16th June 1954.
 A York-Edinburgh train was pulled from Newcastle at 12:30hrs on 19th February 1955.
 The up ‘Flying Scotsman’ was observed behind Kenilworth either arriving at or leaving Newcastle a number of times between February that year or January 1956.
 Also hauled from the Tyneside city during this period was the down ‘North Briton’ on 23rd April and 3rd December and No. 60124 was recorded departing Newcastle with the up ‘Heart of Midlothian’.
 Between November and early December 1956 Kenilworth was noted 12 times leaving King’s Cross with the 23:00hrs ‘Night Scotsman’ and on trains just as far as Newcastle including the 12:00hrs on 10th December and the 15;10hrs on the 27th.
 A departure from normal working was the 15:40hrs King’s Cross-Leeds each day from the 11th to the 15th.
 In May 1958 No. 60124’s tender received the later BR crest, one of the last ones to be applied to A1s.

 A transfer of a few miles away to Heaton shed (52B) came in September 1960.
 By the 23rd it had travelled far as it hauled the up West Coast Postal from Aberdeen.
 In this year a Smith-Stone speedometer was fitted to one of the rear driving wheels.
-Other workings like the 16:55hrs Edinburgh-King’s Cross taken from Newcastle on 3rd April 1961 were probably more typical.
+Other workings like working King’s Cross to York on 23rd March and the 16:55hrs Edinburgh-King’s Cross taken from Newcastle on 3rd April 1961 were probably more typical.
 On 10th September Kenilworth was relocated again, this time to York (50A) and trains from Leeds also started to feature; the down ‘Queen of Scots’ as far as Newcastle on 27th January 1962 and a train to King’s Cross on 22nd April.
 The main line was still important; No.60124 covered a diesel failure on York-King’s Cross run on 2nd February and pulled King’s Cross-Glasgow relief into Newcastle on 24th April.

 No. 60124 at Doncaster Works on 17th September 1961 – Cedric Clayson